Smart Orbiter v3.0 summary

 Double filament guide

-For good TPU printing experience its important that there is no gap left between the drive gears and exit guide where the filament could escape.
+For a good TPU printing experience, it is important that there is no gap left between the drive gears and exit guide where the filament could escape.

-The two guarding features, center and side leads to no physical space where even the most flexible filament can escape.
+The two guarding features, center and side—lead to no physical space where even the most flexible filament can escape.

-The center guide stops filament to be chewed in between the drive gear tooths.
+The center guide stops filament from being chewed in between the drive gear teeth.

-The side guides stops the filament to be chewed into the gap between the drive gears.
+The side guides stop the filament from being chewed into the gap between the drive gears.

 Filament Tensioning